sap-tutorials/Tutorials/tutorials/mlb-hxe-setup-r/mlb-hxe-setup-r.md

 Java(TM) SE Runtime Environment (build 1.8.0_xx-yyy)
 ```

-If you don't have it yet installed, you can check the following link for download link and installation instructions : <a href="https://tools.hana.ondemand.com/#cloud" target="new">https://tools.hana.ondemand.com/#cloud</a>
+If you don't have it yet installed, you can check the following link for download link and installation instructions : <https://tools.hana.ondemand.com/#cloud>

 Using the RPM option is most likely the easiest, as you will have to simply run the following command from your terminal console (where **<version>** needs to be adjusted based on the downloaded version):